etaque/elm-form/README.md

  * For rendering, `Form.getFieldAsString`/`Bool` provides a `FieldState` record with all required fields (see package doc).

- * For event handling, see all field related actions in `Form.Action` type.
+ * For event handling, see all field related messages in `Form.Msg` type.

 Overall, having a look at current [helpers source code](https://github.com/etaque/elm-simple-form/blob/master/src/Form/Input.elm) should give you a good idea of the thing.